 What camera do you use?

 In the beginning, I didn’t use a camera.
-But then my husband gave me one as a gift: a Canon PowerShot SD300.
+But then my husband gifted me a Canon PowerShot SD300.
 Five years later, I upgraded (another gift from my husband) to a Canon PowerShot S90.
 I LOVE this camera.
 It’s easy to use and it takes great low-light photos.
+But honestly, now I just use my iphone 5S because I usually have it around and it’s just so easy to use.
 Not all my photos are great, or even good.
 When my photos are good it’s because of good lighting, not because of what camera I use.
 That’s why my photos look better in the summer or when I take photos in the morning.
 Let natural light be your friend and eat all your meals by 3pm.

 Your site is full of grammatical errors and spelling mistakes.
 Don’t you care?